 Now on wheels, the Teacher Store can bring supplies directly to teachers at their schools.
 This new mobility also allows the store to extend its reach to surrounding counties, making it easier for teachers in outlying areas to benefit from the free supplies.

 The Teacher Store’s primary financial support is from Linn Area Credit Union.
 We also rely on donations from generous individuals and companies, as well as grant funding, to keep the wheels turning.
-We accept donations of new supplies, as well as monetary donations that allow us to purchase additional inventory.
-We also accept donations of gently used large-ticket items, such as desk chairs.
+We accept donations of NEW supplies, as well as monetary donations that allow us to purchase additional inventory.

 The Teacher Store Board of Directors